Speakeasy Logo

 Lax mode

-Sometimes the issue isn’t new values being added, but missing fields.
-A single missing required field can cause the entire response to fail deserialization, even when all the data you actually need is present.
+Sometimes the issue isn’t new values being added, but missing or mistyped fields.
+A single missing required field can cause the entire response to fail deserialization, even when all the data SDK users actually need is present.

-typescript: laxMode: lax # or 'strict' for strict behavior
+typescript: laxMode: lax # or 'strict' to keep current behavior

 For required fields that are missing, lax mode fills in zero values: